U-Haul crashes into Lafayette Square security barriers near White House; driver apparently had Nazi flag

 A bystander told CBS Washington, D.C. affiliate WUSA-TV the U-Haul was trying to crash into the White House.

-WUSA's Troy Pope tweeted video from the scene of a Nazi flag the driver apparently had in the truck:
+WUSA's Troy Pope tweeted a photo from the scene of a Nazi flag the driver apparently had in the truck:

 for more features.